-The desire to be superior
+The aspirant's desire

 - Param Pujya Ma